Updated June 12, 2023

 GROWTH Formula in Excel

+The growth formula in Excel is a statistical function.
+The growth formula returns the predicted exponential growth rate based on existing values given in Excel.
+It is found under Formulas<More Functions<Statistical<Growth.
+It is a worksheet function.
+The growth formula is available in all versions of Excel.
 This function is used for statistical and financial analysis.
 It helps in predicting and forecasting revenues and sales targets of companies.
-Growth formula is also used in Regression analysis in Excel.
+The growth formula is also used in Regression analysis in Excel.

-In simple terms, growth function calculates Y values on the basis of an exponential growth rate of given X values.
+The growth function calculates Y values based on an exponential growth rate of given X values.

 Below is the Formula for GROWTH in Excel :

 The GROWTH Formula has the below arguments.